Within This Page

 Department of Defense (DoD)

-Recent DEPSECDEF issued new direction for the security of off installation leased facilities.
-Effective 7 Dec.
-2012 off installation leased facilities for DoD must follow the Interagency Security Committee (ISC) The Risk Management Process for Federal Facilities.
-This change is intended to reduce the cost of leased facilities, eliminate relocation cost, align with other federal agency security requirements and make it easier to obtain commercial leased space.
+For off installation leased DoD facilities for DoD must follow the Interagency Security Committee (ISC) The Risk Management Process for Federal Facilities.
+This exception is intended to reduce the cost of leased facilities, eliminate relocation cost, align with other federal agency security requirements and make it easier to obtain commercial leased space.

 Department of Veterans Affairs (VA)